 The project is implemented by the ILO in close cooperation with the Ministry of Family, Labour and Social Services (MoFLSS), other public agencies and social partners.

 Outputs and ActivitiesThe project consists of three major outputs:

 - Syrians and Turkish citizens will be qualified to participate in the formal labour market.

 The aim is to strengthen, upgrade and adapt the skills of SuTP and Turkish citizens through a tailor-made on-the-job training programme.
-More specifically, it is planned to match job seekers and employers through the employment agency İŞKUR.
-The main implementing partner will be İŞKUR.

 - National and local institutions will be supported to deliver services for Syriansand Turkish citizens to access the formal labour market

 An important element of the project will be to support more inclusive, effective and efficient public employment services delivered through one-stop-shops, particularly at the provincial level, to facilitate access to formal work for Syrians as well as Turkish citizens.
 One-stop-shops will provide employment services, raise their awareness on the rules and regulations governing their participation in the labour market, providework permit application support as well as referral to training and employment opportunities.
 The main implementing partners will be the MoFLSS, Directorate General International Labour Force, and İŞKUR General Directorate.

 - Transition to formality will be facilitated for Syrians and Turkish citizens..